 Right to gather news

 The First Amendment protects both the freedom of speech and the freedom of the press.
 Journalists have a right to access public places to gather and disseminate news.
 Public places include sidewalks and public parks, but not private property.
-In addition, for government owned property, even those that allow for limited access to the public, members of the public, protestors, and reporters may be barred if the location is not itself public (for instance, private areas of a courthouse or jail), and hours of access for journalists are generally limited to those when the general public is permitted access.
+In addition, for government owned property, even those that allow for limited access to the public, members of the public, protestors, and reporters may be barred if the location is not itself public (for instance, private areas of a courthouse or jail) and hours of access for journalists are generally limited to those when the general public is permitted access.

-Time, place and manner restrictions on demonstrations
+Time, place, and manner restrictions on demonstrations

 The government is permitted to impose time, place and manner restrictions on speech as long as those requirements:

-• are content neutral (e.g., justified without reference to the content of the regulated speech),
+- are content neutral (e.g., justified without reference to the content of the regulated speech);

-• are narrowly tailored to serve a significant governmental interest, and
+- are narrowly tailored to serve a significant governmental interest; and

-• leave open ample alternative channels for communication of the information.
+- leave open ample alternative channels for communication of the information.

 These restrictions could include noise restriction ordinances, as well as a zone system in anticipation of a demonstration, such as demonstration zones, no demonstration zones, journalist-only zones, and areas for pedestrian traffic.
 In addition, restrictions may prohibit protestors from bringing camping material or staying overnight in public spaces.
-Localities typically have rules requiring protestors to obtain a permit for a protesting, or for specific kinds of protesting (for instance marching in the street or using a loudspeaker).
+Localities typically have rules requiring protestors to obtain a permit for a protest, or for specific kinds of protesting (for instance marching in the street or using a loudspeaker).
 As long as the standards for granting a permit and the scope of the permit satisfy the time, place and manner restrictions, such processes are constitutionally permitted.
 Where those permit-related restrictions are not followed by a member of the public or a journalist, public officials may lawfully deny access.

 Dispersal orders and curfews

 Even where protestors have a valid permit, or where no permit is required under local rules, police may order protestors and reporters to disperse from an area if the time, place and manner restrictions test is met.
 This may occur where protestors are on a sidewalk blocking access to a building, or on a street blocking traffic.
-Similarly, if a reporter is in an unsafe area, for instance, stopped on a highway to record an accident, or standing on a phone booth to record a protest, police could order the protestor to leave the highway or come down from the phone booth.
+Similarly, if a reporter is in an unsafe area, for instance, stopped on a highway to record an accident, or standing on a phone booth to record a protest, police could order the reporter to leave the highway or come down from the phone booth.
 Police are generally required to issue warnings ordering protestors and reporters to disperse before making arrests, and courts may consider whether protestors and reporters could in fact hear the warnings in determining whether the arrests were proper.

 Right to record

-Most courts have determined that the First Amendment protects the right to make video recordings of police officers when they are in public, although this right can be subject to the time, place and manner restrictions described above and recording or covering the demonstrations or law enforcement activity should be conducted in a manner that is not obstructing or threatening the safety of others or physically interfering with law enforcement.
 Many states have eavesdropping or wiretapping statutes that prohibit recording private conversations without the consent of one or both parties to the conversation, and some states have statutes that also apply to public conversations.
 In certain circumstances, courts have held that the application of these statutes infringes on the recorder’s First Amendment rights.
 Nonetheless, reporters should review applicable law and guidance in the states in which they are working.

 Retaliation